 These days luxury home buyers are becoming much more tech-savvy and they are demanding more networked or ‘smart’ homes than ever before.
-They are looking for a house which is outfitted with the latest in technology, so a modern home theater will be a desirable selling point.
+They are looking for a house which is outfitted with the latest in technology, so a modern home theater with a surround sound installation will be a desirable selling point.
 If you are targeting your home to this luxury market, the home theater could give you an edge over the competition.

 It is difficult to determine the amount that the home value is affected when you add a high tech home theater, but most real estate professionals will agree that when there are many houses for sale at any given time, the one with an impressive home theater room will be more likely to sell first.

 Don’t Take Over Valuable Home Space

 The only situation in which the home theater could detract from the value of the home is if it overpowers a medium sized or smaller home that just barely had enough space in the first place.
 If your home cannot spare the extra room, taking up a lot of space with a home theater will mean fewer bedrooms or living spaces and a potential decrease in value.